trucomanx/AlexandriaLibrary/README.md

 ### 1.1.
 Install from PyPI

-To install the package from `PyPI`, follow the instructions below:
+To install the package from [PyPI](https://pypi.org/project/alexandria_library/), follow the instructions below:

 ```bash